GAHT Prescribing

 Warnings and Special Considerations

-• The risk of blood clot formation is elevated with the use GAHT, including both deep vein thrombosis as well as pulmonary embolism.
+• The use of GAHT elevates the risk of blood clot formation, including deep vein thrombosis and pulmonary embolism.

 • The risk of heightened mental health issues is elevated with the use of GAHT and may lead to worsening depression and heightened suicidal tendencies.